tallowandsons/craft-critter/README.md

 Generate a unique critical CSS file for each individual Entry (Entry Mode) or a shared critical CSS file for all entries in a Section (Section Mode).

 ### Robust & Reliable
 Critical CSS generation jobs are queued and processed in the background, ensuring efficient resource usage.
-Mutex locks prevent duplicate API requests and help avoid rate limiting, while failed jobs are automatically retried using an exponential backoff strategy for maximum reliability.
+Failed jobs are automatically retried using an exponential backoff strategy for maximum reliability.

 ### ⚡ Blitz Integration
 Critter plays nicely with the [Blitz](https://putyourlightson.com/plugins/blitz) static caching plugin.
 Automatically clear, expire, and refresh the Blitz cache when a page's critical CSS changes.